For media questions, or to request interviews with the Saratoga Book Festival’s staff, please contact firstname.lastname@example.org.

 Barbara is a former member of the Board of Directors of the Friends of the Saratoga Springs Public Library, an avid reader and long-time participant in four book clubs, and retired pediatrician.

-Director of the Saratoga Springs Public Library System, Isaac is a founding member of The Saratoga Springs Book Festival.
+Director of the Saratoga Springs Public Library, Issac is a founding member of The Saratoga Springs Book Festival.
 He brings decades of expertise overseeing public libraries and first-hand knowledge of creating programming and services that promote reading, literacy, and community engagement.
-Isaac serves as the Festival liaison with libraries in our region and reviews Festival programming to ensure we remain true to our mission of serving readers of all ages and reading abilities.
+He serves as the Festival liaison with libraries in our region and reviews Festival programming to ensure we remain true to our mission of serving readers of all ages and reading abilities.

 Purdy is now a freelance publicist recently returned to upstate New York after a twenty-eight year career in NYC promoting serious nonfiction authors and their works/research for such distinguished publishers as Oxford University Press, Princeton University Press, Basic Books, WH Freeman, et al. In his spare time he writes short stories and tells his great nieces outrageous fibs.